BeatrizJover/Immo-Eliza-project/README.md

 - Ensure the driver version matches your browser version.

 ## Usage
-- Execute the script by running the command `python main.py` in the terminal.
+- Execute the script by running the command `python main_url_scrapper.py` in the terminal.
+This will scrape properties urls listing from [ImmoWeb](https://www.immoweb.be/en) and store them in the `url_store` directory in both `json` and `csv` formats.

-- This will scrape the property listing informations from [ImmoWeb](https://www.immoweb.be/en) and store them in the `data` directory in both `json` and `csv` formats.
+- Execute the script by running the command `python main_scrapper.py` in the terminal.
+This will scrape each property listing from provided list of [ImmoWeb](https://www.immoweb.be/en) urls and store them in the `csv_files` directory in csv format.
+The script will have to be run more then one time to scrap both apartments and houses and to check additional links acquired during the process.
+The tqdm library provides user with progress bar to check the % of scraping script execution.

 ## Contributors
 The project was made by a group of Junior AI & Data Scientists (in alphabetical order):